Every Thursday, TMINE reviews two movies, carefully avoiding infringing a former mobile phone company’s trademarked marketing gimmick

 Given that Shazam! is a little known hero (Shazam/Isis Hour back in the 1970s being the last time the comic ever penetrated the general population’s consciousness), the film gets to play with Shazam! villains, lore and secrets as though they were brand new.

-That means there’s one big reveal towards the end (the introduction of the Shazam! family ) that comes as a big surprise for practically everyone in the cinema, complete with some moderately stellar casting.
+That means there’s one big reveal towards the end (the introduction of (spoiler alert) the Shazam! family ) that comes as a big surprise for practically everyone in the cinema, complete with some moderately stellar casting.
 As I pointed out just after the nu52 came out, DC’s reboot of its comic book universe was mainly geared to creating viable film properties (cf Wonder Woman‘s titular heroine being the daughter of Zeus), and here we get a full-on nu52 version of that Shazam! feature.

 There’s also a delightful mid-credits scene that introduces another, utterly bonkers Shazam! villain and there’s a reference in passing midway through the movie to Black Adam, who will be played by The Rock at some point, probably in a separate movie.